corda/corda/docs/source/cordapp-upgradeability.rst

 - All constraint types (hash, CZ whitelisted, signature) are consumable within the same transaction if there is an associated contract attachment that satisfies all of them.

 - CorDapp Contract states generated on ledger using hash constraints are not directly migratable to signature constraints in this release.
-  You may have CZ whitelisted a Jar previously used to issue hash constrained states, and then follow the manual process described in the paragraph below to migrate these to signature constraints.
+  Your compatibility zone operator may whitelist a JAR previously used to issue hash constrained states, and then you can follow the manual process described in the paragraph below to migrate these to signature constraints.

 - CorDapp Contract states generated on ledger using CZ whitelisted constraints are migratable to signature constraints using a manual process that requires programmatic code changes.
 See :ref:`constraints_whitelist_to_signature_ref` for more information.